Why Execution Breaks Down Before Projects Even Start

 Most PMOs don’t struggle because their teams aren’t capable.
 They struggle because commitment decisions are made too early, with no realistic view of capacity.

-If this article feels uncomfortably familiar, the risk isn’t that things get slightly worse — it’s that the same execution pressure gets locked in again in the next planning cycle.
+If this article feels uncomfortably familiar, the risk isn’t that things get slightly worse.
+It’s that the same execution pressure is reinforced in the next planning cycle.

-The answer isn’t another framework or a bigger push on delivery.
-It’s understanding where execution is already breaking down — before more work is added and expectations are locked in.
+The answer isn’t another framework or a harder push on delivery.
+It’s understanding where execution is already breaking down, before more work is added and expectations are fixed.

 That’s exactly what we do in a short, no-preparation conversation with a senior portfolio advisor.